Apply Now

 Check out these top-paying Cardiovascular ICU Registered Nurse job openings currently available in the United States:

-You can start your assignment in a variety of settings, including Short Term Acute Care Hospital (58 jobs), Clinic (2 jobs), and Children’s Hospital (2 jobs), with start dates available as early as 2/23/26.
-The highest concentrations of these jobs are in cities such as Palo Alto (6 jobs), Norfolk (3 jobs), Nashville (3 jobs), Hyannis (3 jobs), and San Antonio (3 jobs).
+You can start your assignment in a variety of settings, including Short Term Acute Care Hospital (47 jobs), Clinic (2 jobs), and Children’s Hospital (1 job), with start dates available as early as 3/16/26.
+The highest concentrations of these jobs are in cities such as Palo Alto (4 jobs), Worcester (3 jobs), San Antonio (3 jobs), Omaha (3 jobs), and Lodi (3 jobs).
 Whether you’re seeking to explore new cities, expand your experience in different facility types, or take your career to the next level, these opportunities provide excellent pay and valuable career growth.
 Click Apply Now to get started with your personal recruiter!

 Recently Filled Travel Cardiovascular ICU RN Jobs Across the US with Competitive Pay and Diverse Opportunities

-The filled jobs were in various facility types, including Short Term Acute Care Hospital, Children’s Hospital, and Do Not Staff, such as Frye Regional Medical Center, Southeast Hospital, and Lutheran Hospital Of Indiana.
+The filled jobs were in various facility types, including Short Term Acute Care Hospital, Children’s Hospital, and Do Not Staff, such as Frye Regional Medical Center, Southeast Hospital, and Adventist Health St. Helena.
 These roles provided valuable experience and growth opportunities for Cardiovascular ICU Registered Nurses looking to work in dynamic environments while earning great pay.
 Whether you are interested in working at Short Term Acute Care Hospital, Children’s Hospital, and Do Not Staff, these recently filled jobs offer a glimpse of the exciting possibilities available to you.

 Take a look at some of the latest Cardiovascular ICU RN positions recently filled nationwide, offering insight into the competitive pay rates and exciting opportunities available.